NERSC/jupyterlab-slurm/docs/contents/installation.rst

     jupyter labextension install jupyterlab-slurm

-Now you should be all set.
-After launching JupyterLab, the extension can be found in the command palette under the name ``Slurm Queue Manager``, and is listed under the ``HPC TOOLS`` section of the palette and the launcher.
+Now, you should be all set!